 Information and Communications Technology

-In 2014-15 the department reduced Priority 1 incidents to 1.2 per month in line with industry best practice.
+In 2015–16 the department reduced priority 1 incidents to 0.4 per month in line with industry best practice.
 This compares to 1.2 priority 1 incidents per month in 2014–15.

 The department continued to provide ICT support to other Australian, state and territory government agencies, including:

-- internet gateway services to 9 departments and agencies
+- internet gateway services to eight departments and agencies

 - data warehousing and business information services to several departments, primarily for the Department of Social Services and the Department of Health.
 The services include collecting data from transaction processing systems and formatting, relating and storing that data in a data warehouse, and developing analytical and reporting products that use it